Enusec-James/Enusec-Revised-Constitution/Society_Constitution.md

   - Should ENUSEC wish to disband, a unanimous vote from all Committee members will be required.
     - Should ENUSEC be disbanded, any assets of the society shall be donated to Edinburgh Napier University's School of Computing.

 4. Voting
+  - Comittee Elections Voting
+   - Members must have had a sustained membership for at least 12 weeks prior to voting.
+   - Voting is restricted to one ballot per position per active paying member.
   	- Voting will be anonymous, performed in private and silence.

-	  - Voting is restricted to one ballot per position per active paying member.
-	    - Members must have had a sustained membership for atleast 12 weeks prior to voting.

 	  - Voting will be performed using the Single Transferable Vote voting system.
 	    - For each role, the first applicant with a majority preference is elected.
 	    - Each role will have a corresponding ballot and election.